Clan Rising

 At its greatest historical extent, the Cecil name has been concentrated in Lincolnshire and London.
 The atlas page distinguishes the core territory of the name from this wider historical reach with hatched silhouettes on the map.

-Yes, Cecil is a England surname.
-Its editorial home in this atlas is England, where the historical territory and family record of the name are concentrated.
+Cecil is a English surname; its home on this atlas is England, where the historical territory and family record of the name are concentrated.
+The same or similar spellings can surface in Irish records, but the lineage documented on this page is the English one.

 How old is the Cecil surname?